Home Viagra

 Sudden Hearing Loss

-This may also be experienced as tinnitus (or ringing in the ears) and may be accompanied by dizziness.
+Individuals may also experience this as tinnitus (ringing in the ears), and it may be accompanied by dizziness.

 More common side effects of Viagra include: